rwalters/prime_patterns/README.md

     return true
   end
 ```

+By naming the method `not_prime?` we indicate that we will be returning a boolean here, and it is more descriptive than the vague `check`, helping remedy my concern from earlier about returning false if a given check is `true`.
+It is more reasonable now that we would return `false` if the method `not_prime?` is true.

 We could keep going on other points, such as why I made each strategy a class that is instantiated instead of just using class methods that would be called directly, but perhaps I can go over that in another article.